beyondstorage/go-storage/docs/rfcs/837-support-feature-flag.md

 ## Implementation

 - For go-storage
-  - Deprecate the current generated `ServiceFeatures` and `StorageFeatures` pairs and structs for services, and re-generate them on go-storage side.
+  - Rename the current generated `ServiceFeatures` and `StorageFeatures` pairs and structs for services, and re-generate them on go-storage side.
   - Remove interfaces other than `Servicer` and `Storager`, and add the related operations back to `Storager`.
+  - Add `write_empty_object` in `features.toml` and add `virtual` property for virtual features.
+  - Generate codes for services.
 - For storage services
   - Remove `implement` fields in `service.toml`.
-  - Generate the implementation of `Features()` for `Storage` and `Service`.
+  - Declare all supported features in `features` field in `service.toml`.
-- For go-integration-test
+- For integration test
-  - go-integration-test should not use type assertions, but run the test cases according to features.
+  - Integration test should not use type assertions, but run the test cases according to features.